ghc/ghc/docs/users_guide/packages.rst

 GHC knows about two package databases in particular:

--  The global package database, which comes with your GHC installation, e.g. ``/usr/lib/ghc-6.12.1/package.conf.d``.
+-  The *global package database*, which comes with your GHC installation, e.g. ``/usr/lib/ghc-6.12.1/package.conf.d``.

--  A package database private to each user.
+-  The *user package database* private to each user.
 On Unix systems this will be ``$HOME/.ghc/arch-os-version/package.conf.d``, and on Windows it will be something like
    ``C:\Documents And Settings\user\ghc\package.conf.d``.
 The
    ``ghc-pkg`` tool knows where this file should be located, and will create it if it doesn't exist (see :ref:`package-management`).

+*Package database stack:* Package databases are arranged in a stack structure.
-When GHC starts up, it reads the contents of these two package databases, and builds up a list of the packages it knows about.
-You can see GHC's package table by running GHC with the :ghc-flag:`-v` flag.
+When GHC starts up it adds the global and the user package databases to the stack, in that order, unless :envvar:`GHC_PACKAGE_PATH` is specified.
+When `GHC_PACKAGE_PATH` is specified then it will determine the initial database stack.
+Several command line options described below can further manipulate this initial stack.
+You can see GHC's effective package database stack by running GHC with the :ghc-flag:`-v` flag.

-Package databases may overlap, and they are arranged in a stack structure.
-Packages closer to the top of the stack will override (*shadow*) those below them.
-By default, the stack contains just the global and the user's package databases, in that order.
+*Package shadowing:* When multiple package databases are in use it is possible, though rarely, that the same installed package id is present in more than one database.
+In that case, packages closer to the top of the stack will override (*shadow*) those below them.
+If the conflicting packages are found to be equivalent (by ABI hash comparison) then one of them replaces all references to the other, otherwise the overridden package and all those depending on it will be removed.

+*Package version selection:* When selecting a package, GHC will search for packages in all available databases.
+If multiple versions of the same package are available the latest non-broken version will be chosen.

+*Version conflict resolution:* If multiple instances of a package version chosen by GHC are available then GHC will choose an unspecified instance.

 You can control GHC's package database stack using the following
 options: